Northrop F-20 Tigershark: F-20

 When Ronald Reagan's administration entered office in 1981, the export restrictions put in place by the Carter administration were slowly relaxed.
 At first, the FX program continued as normal, but a number of events eroded the value of the program and limited the F-5G's potential sales.
 The signing of the 1982 US-PRC Joint Communiqué was a major agreement on arms sales, which continued blocking sales of the F-5G to Taiwan.
 By this point the Taiwanese had started their own light fighter project, the AIDC F-CK-1 Ching-kuo.
 In signing the Communiqué, the U.S. was signaling that Taiwan would not receive modern aircraft; accordingly, the Ching-kuo became Taiwan's primary focus.
 As a result, the F-5G's sales potential remained unestablished.

-In the summer of 1982, Deputy Secretary of Defense Frank Carlucci sent a memorandum to the Air Force, encouraging it to seek out potential foreign customers to procure FX aircraft.
+In the summer of 1982, Deputy Secretary of Defense Frank Carlucci sent a memorandum to the USAF, encouraging it to seek out potential foreign customers to procure FX aircraft.
 However, four months later Carlucci sent a classified memo to the same services to abandon the FX, and green-lighting the exporting of front-line fighters overseas.
-In December, after prompting from the White House, Carlucci reversed his position again, and directed the Air Force to fund a small number of F-20s in the fiscal year 1984 budget.
+In December, after prompting from the White House, Carlucci reversed his position again, and directed the USAF to fund a small number of F-20s in the fiscal year 1984 budget.

 The future of the FX program seemed doubtful.
 Following an agreement to sell F-16s to Pakistan, Northrop felt that the F-5G needed to match the performance of F-16.
 This would require not only better performance from the engine, but a new and comparable avionics suite as well.
 Northrop saw that the F-5G was still being viewed as the "FX fighter", a low-cost option for second-tier air forces.
 To offset this impression, Northrop requested the designation "F-20"; the USAF approved in late 1982, and of the name Tigershark in March 1983.
+Northrop requested to skip F-19, the next available fighter designation, for an even number in order to stand out from the Soviet odd-numbered designations.